vmware-samples/vmware-blockchain-samples/vmbc-ethereum/supported-apis.md

  Construct | Description |
 | --- | ----------- |
 | JSON RPC API Batching | Multiple requests are batched into a single JSON object aligning with [Ethereum JSON RPC Standard](https://www.jsonrpc.org/specification) for optimizing the platform's performance.|

+## Limitations
+- Contract upgrades using hardhat is not supported yet